soffes/blog/posts/2010-11-26-im-moving-to-san-francisco.markdown

 tags: [freelance, life, moving, music, scribd, sf]
 ---

 I've been looking for a real job for awhile now.
 After [going back to freelancing again](http://samsoff.es/posts/on-my-own-again), I decided I really hate freelancing.
-Dealing with clients, lining up work, handling money, contracts, etc. All of that stuff sucks. *I just want to write code* and make cool stuff.
+Dealing with clients, lining up work, handling money, contracts, etc. All of that stuff sucks. ==I just want to write code== and make cool stuff.
 Dealing with all of that junk is not fun.

 I have flown out to San Francisco for a few interviews and done tons of phone interviews as well.
 I had a pretty sweet interview at Apple for the iChat engineering team (even though I didn't get the job).
 Steve Jobs and Jonathan Ive walked right by me while I was eating lunch at Cafe Macs (which is awesome by the way).
 It was epic.

 ### What I'm Doing

-*I accepted an iOS engineering position at [Scribd](http://scribd.com).*
+==I accepted an iOS engineering position at [Scribd](http://scribd.com).==

 > Scribd is the largest website for social publishing and reading.
 >